-Oftentimes, it’s best to offer a simple “thank you for your review anyway” and then complain or put the blame on the consumer.
+Oftentimes, it’s best to offer a simple “thank you your review anyway” than complain or put the blame on the consumer.
 Accept feedback, regardless of its nature, with your head up high.

 One of the easiest, simplest ways to keep your customers around is to take good care of them.
-Discounts, promos, and freebies are more than appreciated.
-Who doesn’t love 30% off their favorite collection of jeans?
+Discounts, promos and freebies are more than appreciated.
+Who doesn’t love a 30% off their favorite collection of jeans?
 Even if you cannot afford massive discounts, you can still delight your customers with free ebooks, useful guides, and educational content.
-The right email delivered to their inbox at the right time shows that you care about their well-being.
+The right email delivered to their inbox at the right time shows that you care about their wellbeing.

 4. Regardless of the circumstances, the customer is right.
 Always!

 When providing a service, it’s never a good idea to contradict the customer.
 It doesn’t matter whether you’re right or wrong.
 If you’re marketing a product, user experience and customer service are like bread and butter.
 Craft a customer service policy, and find a way to fix a consumer’s issue.
 For example, if they’re not happy you could implement a return policy; or a money-back guarantee policy.
 This way you are protected.
 Now, even if you didn’t close a purchase, at least you won’t receive negative reviews.
 Allow them to change their minds, and have a conversation with them, not a fight.
 It’s best to compromise rather than risk the reputation of your business.